-The entrance to the Albert Basin in the Docklands might be a way of testing LaVey's theory without being eaten by bedbugs.
-It's an abandoned and overlooked place.
+THE ENTRANCE to the Albert Basin is an abandoned and overlooked place.
 The easiest way to get there is via Gallions Reach DLR, near which there isn't much to do unless you work in one of the mysterious big shed buildings.
 A furtive-looking part of the Capital Ring path leads from a radio mast westwards to the Basin's mouth.

 By the dock gates stands a row of short aluminium flagpoles and, in windy weather, the weighted halyards bang against them.
 The clicks and clacks make a random koan, onto the meaninglessness of which you can project what you like.
 But there is no power.
 Dereliction only happens in its absence, which is perhaps part of the consolation of such places.
 Everything round here is changing and the flagpoles will disappear along with the wooden boardwalk nearby and its rotten-looking planks.

 When the wind slackens the sound of hammering and drilling resumes on the new flats nearby.
 Some builders three storeys up call to a woman climbing out of a car, trying to get her attention.
 The road leading away from the Basin's river gate to Woolwich Manor Way is covered with cement dust from lorries.
 I wander around hoping that there will be a snack caravan somewhere to buy a cup of tea and a roll, but there isn't one.